binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Insufficient Logging and Monitoring

 You can do a lot for little cost here.
-I would rather trade off a few days work in order to have a really good logging system through your code base that is going to show you errors fast in development and then show you different errors in the places your DevOps need to see them in production.
+I would rather trade off a few days work in order to have really good logging and instrumentation systems through your code base that is going to show you errors fast in development and pretty much anything you want to measure.
+Then show the types of errors and statistics devops need to see in production.

-Same for monitoring.
+Same goes for dark cockpit type monitoring.
 Find a tool that you find working with a pleasure.
 There are just about always free and open source tools to every commercial alternative.
 If you are working with a start-up or young business, the free and open source tools can be excellent to keep ongoing costs down.
-Especially mature tools that are also well maintained like Monit.
+Especially mature tools that are also well maintained like the ones I've mentioned in the [Countermeasures](#web-applications-countermeasures-lack-of-visibility) section.

 ### Lack of Input Validation and Sanitisation